groue/CombineExpectations/README.md

 ### single

-`recorder.single` is a publisher expectation which waits for the recorded publisher to publish exactly one element and complete.
+`recorder.single` is a publisher expectation which waits for the recorded publisher to complete.

 :x: When waiting for this expectation, a `RecordingError` is thrown if the publisher does not complete on time, or does not publish exactly one element before it completes.
 The publisher error is thrown if the publisher fails.